aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - CRUD app for managing contacts
 - Talk about eslint and prettier
-- Talk about Prisma, seed, explain prisma and README for migrations
 - Next.js has lots of stuff like file-based-routing, nested layouts, caching etc. We will focus on the new stuff.
 - Introduce the structure and the components, all is server right now, loads same contact.
 Pre-coded because this is just react and html.
 We want more time for the new stuff.